Welcome to Week 2 of Crochet 101, the first CAL/class in the Crochet Lyceum with Underground Crafter series.

 - Now you are ready to work another row of single crochet stitches, into the front loop.

 Your assignment this week is to practice your slip knot, chain stitch, and single crochet stitch.
 Once you feel comfortable with the slip knot and chain, keep working rows of single crochet in the front loop.
-At first, your stitches may be uneven, but don’t rip them out .
+At first, your stitches may be uneven, but don’t rip them out :).
 Just keep working until it feels more comfortable.
+You can post a reply here, on Flickr, or my Ravelry group if you have any questions or want to share your pictures of your single crochet stitches.